Hoàng Cơ Minh: Biography

 Hoàng Cơ Minh was born at Làng Vẽ in the village of Đông Ngạc, Từ Liêm District, Hà Đông Province (now part of Bắc Từ Liêm District of Hanoi) in 1935.
 His father Hoàng Huân Trung was the Provincial Education Commissioner of Hà Đông and Hanoi.

 He graduated in mathematics from the Vietnam National University in 1954.
 In 1954, he was among the tide of northerners who went south to avoid communism.
 The following year, he joined the Republic of Vietnam Military Forces where he was a decorated officer.
 He was known as an incorruptible leader and was the youngest rear admiral in the Republic of Vietnam Navy.
-He was known as an incorruptible leader and rose quickly through the ranks, becoming a commodore-admiral.
+He rose quickly through the ranks, becoming a commodore-admiral.

 After the Fall of Saigon in 1975, Hoàng Cơ Minh established the foundations for a long-term democracy movement against the Vietnamese communist regime.
 In 1982 he founded the Vietnam Reform Revolutionary Party or Việt Tân along the Laos–Thailand border and was elected as its first chairman.
 In their base in Thailand, the Việt Tân ordered its soldiers to call him Master Hoàng Cơ Minh (Thầy Hoàng Cơ Minh), as opposed to Uncle Hồ Chí Minh of the Communist Party of Vietnam.

 He died in the forests of Laos in August 1987 while attempting to enter Vietnam.

 Military career

 Hoàng Cơ Minh graduated from the South Vietnamese naval academy at Nha Trang and studied at the U.S. Naval Postgraduate School in Monterey, California.
 He quickly rose as a commander in the South Vietnamese riverine forces.

 From 1964 to 1965, he served as defense attaché at the South Vietnamese embassy in Seoul, where he was instrumental in securing the diplomatic and military support of South Korea.
 Following his return to Vietnam, he held a series of naval commands.
 He was widely respected for his battlefield success and incorruptibility.

 In 1974, he was promoted to rear admiral, becoming one of the youngest flag officers in the Republic of Vietnam Military Forces.
+In 1975 he commanded the 2nd Coastal Zone at Cam Ranh Naval Base.
 As North Vietnamese forces entered Saigon on April 30, 1975, Hoàng Cơ Minh's final act as a military officer was to lead a South Vietnamese naval flotilla out to sea to escort the first wave of "boat people" to freedom and to prevent the warships from falling into communist hands.